liam8888999/ErsatzTV-Filler/docs/configure/general.md

 - `Location (Country)`

-Used to determine which weather service to use wtter.it for International, weatherforyou.net for the US.
+Used to determine which weather service to use wttr.in for International, weatherforyou.net for the US.

 ### Video Length